sabdulramoni2/Deploy-Microservices-Application/README.md

 ## **Project Overview**
 **Online Boutique** is a cloud-first microservices demo application.
+Deployed a microservice application into kubernetes cluster.
 Online Boutique consists of an 11-tier microservices application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

 ![image](https://github.com/user-attachments/assets/19e5a34b-2f55-44d0-9b65-eb6b5b82e6ff)